Got an application in .deb file format and wondering how to install it in Ubuntu?

 Method 1: Use the default Software Center

 It will open the software center, where you should see the option to install the software.
-All you have to do is to hit the install button and enter your login password.
+All you have to do is hit the install button.

-Method 2: Use Gdebi application for installing deb packages with dependencies
+Method 2: Use GDebi for installing deb packages

 sudo apt install gdebi